Store

 Air travel tips for the unique challenges faced by AFS sufferers

 1. Always travel with a designated travel companion.
-As your travel partner, their duty is to take care of your every need during the trip.
+As your travel partner, they must take care of your every need during the trip.

 2. Make sure your carry-on has wheels for ease of movement.
 Do not get a backpack for a carry-on.
 All carry-on baggage should be light.
 Any excess weight should be in your checked baggage.

-4. Arrive at the airport well ahead of schedule so there will be no stress.
+4. Arrive at the airport well before schedule so there will be no stress.

 5. Have your travel companion drop you off at the terminal while the car is parked or returned.

 6. Avoid layover flights as much as possible.
-If you have to stop, it is best to try to layover for 48 to 72 hours allowing the body time to adjust.
+If you must stop, it is best to try to layover for 48 to 72 hours, allowing the body time to adjust.

-7. Make sure to bring a neck or regular pillow, as well as lumbar support for the plane ride.
+7. Make sure to bring a neck or regular pillow and lumbar support for the plane ride.

 Print out the boarding pass ahead of time with the seat assignment on it.

-8. Pre-pack the vast majority of your belongings and essentials into your bags a few days prior to your departure date.
+8. Pre-pack most of your belongings and essentials into your bags a few days before your departure date.
 Do this at a leisurely pace.
 Remember to pack a variety of pre-packaged snacks in your carry-on baggage.

-9. If there is a weight limit imposed by the airline, weigh your baggage prior to your departure to the airport to avoid last minute surprises.
+9. If there is a weight limit imposed by the airline, weigh your baggage before your departure to the airport to avoid last-minute surprises.

 10. Many international airports provide short-term beds and showers at reasonable prices within the terminal.
 Take advantage of these.

-12. Make sure your travel documents are in place and that you have copies stored in your carry-on baggage.
+12. Ensure your travel documents are in place and copies are stored in your carry-on baggage.

-13. Take an additional recommended booster dose of your supplement prior to departure.
+13. Take an additional recommended booster dose of your supplement before departure.

-15. Bring along pillow, blanket and lumbar support as needed to increase comfort during the trip.
+15. Bring a pillow, blanket, and lumbar support as needed to increase comfort during the trip.

 Air Travel Tips: At Check-in Counter